 Our medical staff takes a patient-centered, multifaceted approach to treating the symptoms related to diabetic neuropathy.
 They may recommend increasing your physical activity, physical therapy focused on restoring balance, and techniques for improving your diabetes control.

-To address the pain and nerve dysfunction associated with neuropathy, our team often recommends combined electrochemical therapy (CET).
+To address the pain and nerve dysfunction associated with neuropathy, our team often recommends Nerve Regenerating Therapy (NRT).
 This highly effective treatment uses a Pharmaceutical Grade Nutrient Blend and gentle electrical signals applied to the affected region to significantly reduce symptoms in 87% of patients who undergo the therapy.